-The physicians with the Methodist Physician Group Orthopedic and Spine Center in Merrillville, Indiana specialize in orthopedic surgeries of all types from the top of the head down to the little toe.
+The physicians with The Methodist Physician Group Specialists in Merrillville, Indiana specialize in orthopedic surgeries of all types from the top of the head down to the little toe.
 Orthopedic surgery is an advanced medical specialty that utilizes both surgical and nonsurgical means to manage conditions involving the musculoskeletal system.
 The specialists at Methodist Physician Group Orthopedic and Spine Center spend years learning how to diagnose, treat and repair injuries to bone and muscle improving the quality of life for their patients.

 Physicians go through rigorous training to become orthopedic surgical specialists.
 After a four-year undergraduate education, they spend another four years in medical school.
 Once they complete their postgraduate education, they move on to residency training in orthopedic surgery, which usually last another five years.
 It's a very competitive field, and only the best of the best make it into a residency program.

 After completing residency, most physicians in this field select a sub-specialty and continue their training.
-At Methodist Physician Group Orthopedic and Spine Center, there are specialists available in almost every subset including:
+At The Methodist Physician Group Specialists, there are specialists available in almost every subset including:

 The field of orthopedic surgery is broad because there are so many bone-related conditions and injuries that patients can suffer.
 Some of the more common procedures include: